emmanuelmartinezs/World_Weather_Analysis/README.md

 ### Results with detail analysis:

-**1. Retrieve all of the following information from the API call.**
+1. **Retrieve all of the following information from the API call.**
     1. Latitude and longitude.
     2. Maximum temperature.
     3. Percent humidity.